bravetechnologycoop/BraveButtons/README.md

 1. open the chatbot and heartbeat dashboards and confirm that everything appears to be working normally

+1. the Twilio Studio Flow "Buttons deployment completed notification"

-1. send a text message to all of the Responder phones letting them know that everything is back to normal.
-For example "Notice: Your Brave Buttons System is now back online and functioning normally.
-Thank you!"
+1. send a text message to all of the Responder phones letting them know that everything is back to normal

+   1. verify that all the active Buttons clients are in the the Twilio Studio Flow "Buttons deployment completed notification".
+Make any necessary updates and Publish

+   1. use the Flow by hitting the designated `POST` endpoint with

+      - Basic auth username = Twilio account SID
+      - Basic auth password = Twilio auth token
+      - form-data Body
+        - To: The phone number to send the final confirmation text to (i.e. your phone number)
+        - From: Any number in the format +12223334444 (we don't use this number for anything, but Twilio will complain if it's missing or incorrectly formatted)

 1. send a message to the `#buttons-aa-general` Slack channel letting everyone know that the deployment is finished and list the changes in this deployment from the `CHANGELOG`